Machining of Cemented Carbide and Powder Metallurgy Tool Steel Rolls

 Cemented Carbides and P/M Tool Steels such as SVCR-9 are considered hard materials.
 It is necessary to take special precautions while performing machining operations on such materials.
 Presented below are important general considerations that must be taken into account to ensure successful and reasonably economical machining.
 Also presented are specific recommended machining parameters for cemented carbides and SVCR-9.

 As stated earlier, cemented carbides and SVCR-9 are hard materials.
 In general, the cutting tool must be harder than the work-piece materials.
 Tool materials that can successfully cut cemented carbides and SVCR-9 can be classified as “superhard” materials.
 Examples of such tool materials include polycrystalline cubic boron nitride (PCBN) and polycrystalline diamond (PCD).
-In addition, the hardest grades of cemented carbides (e.g., ISO code K01) can be used to cut the softest cemented carbide roll grade (see table on the reverse), and Al2 O3 -based ceramic can be used to cut SVCR-9.
+In addition, the hardest grades of cemented carbides (e.g., ISO code K01) can be used to cut the softest cemented carbide roll grade, and Al2 O3 -based ceramic can be used to cut SVCR-9.

 The high hardness (and relatively high brittleness) of the above cutting tool materials makes them prone to chipping and breakage during operation.
 This necessitates the observation of the following precautions: